&pizza

-&pizza (pronounced "And Pizza") is an American fast casual pizza restaurant chain, with 36 locations in Washington, D.C., Maryland, Virginia, New York, New Jersey, Pennsylvania and Florida.
+&pizza (pronounced "And Pizza") is an American fast casual pizza restaurant chain, with 55 locations in Washington, D.C., Maryland, Virginia, New York, New Jersey, and Pennsylvania.
 The restaurant sells personal and customizable oblong-shaped pizzas.
 They tailor each location to its neighborhood, with local artists designing the interiors.
 Some locations serve beer, wine, and cocktails.

 History

 &pizza (originally called H&pizza) was founded by Michael Lastoria and Steve Salis, with the first shop opening in July 2012 on H Street in Northeast, Washington, D.C.
-Salis served as CEO from inception until 2015.
-Currently, Lastoria serves as CEO and creative director.
+Salis was CEO from inception until 2015.
+Currently, Lastoria is CEO and creative director.
 In 2016, the restaurant received a $25 million investment from AVALT, to expand into New York City, opening its first location there in June 2017.
 In July 2017, &pizza and the bakery Milk Bar announced a joint venture, to open in Harvard Square in Cambridge, Massachusetts.
 In October 2017, &pizza announced funding from RSE Ventures.

 The restaurant has advocated in Congress for a $15 minimum wage by 2023.

-Customer service

-In 2023, an employee of &pizza violently assaulted a customer at their U Street location minutes before the store closed.
-The customer, a single mom, had her phone snatched and was beaten with a baseball bat when she tried to retrieve it.
-Following the incident, the employee was arrested and &pizza's CEO said he was "deeply sorry".